Windows Native Access

 GetStdHandle | Obtain stdin/stdout/stderr handles |

-GetConsoleMode / SetConsoleMode | Control raw mode, echo, VT processing |
+GetConsoleMode / SetConsoleMode | Control raw mode, echo, VT processing, mouse input |

 GetConsoleOutputCP | Detect console encoding |